-DNC chair Jaime Harrison-- who lost to Graham in November-- calls out senator over guns
+DNC Chair Jaime Harrison, who lost to Lindsey Graham in November, calls out senator over guns

+The South Carolina politician said Graham is 'embarrassing' himself and the state

-Democratic National Committee chair Jaime Harrison on Monday said Lindsey Graham was "embarrassing" both himself and South Carolina after the senator revealed he would use his AR-15 to defend his home if needed.
+Democratic National Committee Chairman Jaime Harrison on Monday said Lindsey Graham was "embarrassing" both himself and South Carolina after the senator revealed he would use his AR-15 to defend his home if needed.

 Harrison is familiar with Graham because he ran against him last year for his Senate seat and was soundly defeated.
 Graham won by 10 points despite the Democrat repeatedly breaking fundraising records throughout his campaign, according to reports.
 Graham raised $108 million while Harrison raised at least $130 million, according to his campaign.